Gabriel-Viernes/web-quiz/README.md

 This is a coding quiz with basic questions on the basics of web development

 ## Live Website:
-The live website can be found [here](https://gabriel-viernes.github.io/web-quiz/)
+The live website can be found [here](https://gabriel-viernes.github.io/webdev-quiz/) The repository can be found [here](https://github.com/Gabriel-Viernes/webdev-quiz)

 ## Bug Reports:
-Please use the issue tracker provided by Github [here](https://github.com/Gabriel-Viernes/web-quiz/issues) to submit bug reports
+Please use the issue tracker provided by Github [here](https://github.com/Gabriel-Viernes/webdev-quiz/issues) to submit bug reports

 ## License:
 MIT License